What is an Economic Depression?

 2. Decrease in manufacturing orders

 A business flourishes on the demand for its products and services.
-When manufacturing orders reflect a decline, especially for an extended period of time, it can lead to a recession and worse, an economic depression.
+When manufacturing orders reflect a decline, especially for an extended period of time, it can lead to a recession and worse, to an economic depression.

 3. Control of prices and wages

 Price controls happened once during the term of former U.S. President Richard Nixon when prices kept going higher.
-Also, when wages are controlled by the government and companies are not allowed to lower them, businesses may be forced to lay off their employees to survive.
+Also, when wages are controlled by the government and companies are not allowed to lower them, businesses may be forced to lay off employees to survive.

 Deflation is basically the lowering of consumer prices over time.
 It may seem like a good thing because people can now afford to buy more commodities but underneath it is the fact that prices are lowered because of a decline in demand, too.
-When people wait for deflation to happen, an economic depression may be on its way.

 5. Oil price hikes